anantoghosh/react-linkify-it/readme.md

 <a href="https://github.com/sponsors/anantoghosh" rel="nofollow"><img alt="Support me on Github" src="https://anantoghosh.github.io/assets/support_github.svg" height="36" /></a>
 <a href="https://ko-fi.com/anantoghosh" rel="nofollow"><img alt="Support me on KoFi" src="https://anantoghosh.github.io/assets/support_kofi.svg" height="36" /></a>

-A tiny and dependency free universal linking solution that turns **any pattern** in your text clickable (aka linkify).
+A tiny and dependency free universal linking solution that turns **any pattern** in your text into clickable links (aka linkify).
+Supports i18n and emojis.

 `react-linkify-it` comes with a set of prebuilt components for specific linking needs and a generic component to wrap any pattern with a component.